dwave-examples/template/CONTRIBUTING.md

 ## What We're Looking For

-While we have a preference for application oriented examples, we welcome all examples that demonstrate use of the D-Wave system.
+While we have a preference for application oriented examples, we welcome all examples that demonstrate use of Ocean tools.

 For a list of existing examples, take a look [here](https://cloud.dwavesys.com/leap/examples/).

 ## Steps for Contributing

-1. Download this repository for a template and implement your example on a personal repository.
-Note: To simplify the code reviewing process, we encourage you to use a development branch.
-This way, the code may be reviewed as a pull request.
+1. Clone this repository for a basic template from which to implement your example.
+Alternatively, clone one of our existing examples and modify that instead.

-2. Open an issue on this repository and link to your example.
-See the following section for what to include in your issue.
+2. Open an issue on this repository with the following:

-3. Once your example has been reviewed, ____?

-## Issue Template

-**Description**

-A clear and concise description of the concepts in your project and the problem your code solves.
-Please include any references you used.

-**How to run the example**

-A short description of how to run your code, including an example.

-**Link to your repo**

-Include a link to the repository you want to contribute to dwave-examples.
+    * A link to your example repository

-**Environment**
+    * Your environment:
- - Python version: [e.g., 3.9.0]
+        * Python version: [e.g., 3.9.0]
- - Ocean version: [e.g., 3.0]
+        * Ocean version: [e.g., 3.0.0]

-**Additional information**

-Add any other information.
+    * Any additional information that is not included in your README.

+3. D-Wave will fork your repository.
+We may make a pull request if we would like your approval for certain code changes.

-## Structure
+## Guidelines

 ### Files